 We are saving 40%-50% of our income.
-While we aren’t working straight toward FI.
+At the same time, we aren’t working straight toward FI.
 We are on a solid track to maximizing our time together as a family.

-Family is our focus and we’re letting our love for our family play a main role in our financial decision-making.
-It’s not the ordinary thing to do.
+Family is our focus, and we’re letting our love for our family play a main role in our financial decision-making.
+It’s not an ordinary thing to do.
 It’s extraordinary.

 When you wake up in the morning and walk into the bathroom, you should look at yourself in the mirror and say, “There is someone extraordinary!”
 We think you may wish to add “Financial Gladiator” to your personal list of extraordinary traits.